 Taking ratios of eqns.
 (1) and (2), we get,

 C1 = 2 x 6 C = 12 C = 12 x 8 pF = 96pF.

-(1) What can be total capacitance of this combination?
+(1) What is the total capacitance of the combination?

-(2) Find the potential difference across each capacitor if they are connected to a 120v supply?
+(2) What is the potential difference across each capacitor if the combination is connected to a 120 V supply?

 Equivalent capacitance (ceq) is the capacitance of the combination of the capacitors given by